wix-playground/stylable-components/docs/time-picker/time-picker-spec.md

 The component follows the external control pattern (value displayed is defined by the `value` property, and in order for the component to function, it should be bound to a state in the parent component, and the `onChange` handler should be set).

+**RTL** direction moves 'hh' & 'mm' to the right while 'am/pm' is displayed on the left.
+So the format looks like this: (`am/pm`, `hh`, `mm`).
+When user focuses on time picker with RTL direction focus is set to hh, pressing TAB button moves focus to 'mm' and then 'am/pm' (here we preserve the same logic as with LTR).

 ### Edge case handling